Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 \subsubsection{Analysis of the Ground Energy}

-Let $\calh_{wf}$ denote the span of the bracketed well-formed clock configurations tensored with the $C_N$, the set of well-formed computation configurations on a chain of length $N$.
+Let $\calh_{wf}$ denote the span of the bracketed well-formed clock configurations tensored with the span of $C_N$, the set of well-formed computation configurations on a chain of length $N$.
 It will be useful at this point to separate the state, head location, and work tape (Tracks $4$ and $5$) from the witness track (Track $6$).
-We will denote a standard basis state in $C_N$ as $\ket{v} \ket{w}$, where $\ket{v}$ is a standard basis state for Tracks $4$ and $5$, and $\ket{w}$ is a standard basis state for Track $6$.
+We will also separate the first $m$ bits of the witness track $y$ from the remaining $N-2-m$ bits, which we refer to as $w$.
+We will denote a well-formed standard basis state in $C_N$ as $\ket{v} \ket{y}\ket{w}$, where $\ket{v}$ is a standard basis state for Tracks $4$ and $5$, and $\ket{y}\ket{w}$ is a standard basis state for Track $6$.

 According to Lemmas \ref{lem:clockGraph1} and \ref{lem:clockGraph2}, the configuration graph defined on the set of well-formed clock configurations consists of paths of relatively short length ($\le p(N)$) and cycles of the correct clock states.
 We will first handle the the part of the Hilbert space in which the clock configuration is in one of these short paths.
 Let $\calh_{path}$ be the Hilbert space spanned by the states whose clock configuration is in a path in the configuration graph. $H_{N, prop}$ is the only term in the Hamiltonian that is not diagonal in the standard basis and $H_{N, prop}$ is closed on $\calh_{path}$.
 Therefore, we can lower bound the the eigenvalues of $H$ restricted to $\calh_{path}$ separately from the rest of the space.